- Portrait FAQ

 All acceptable images are cropped and given a high level retouching before they are placed on the website or thumb drive.
 All images that you purchase for reprint will be retouched in detail to remove blemishes and minor background distractions at no charge.

-Major image manipulation, such as body sculpting, head transplants or background replacements, is also available for an additional fee.
+Major image manipulation including body sculpting, head transplants, background replacements, teeth whitening, removal of braces, etc. is also available for an additional fee.

 - 7. Do I get to keep the digital images?